Filipanderssondev/course3_projectgroup2_security_system/docs/Variable och function-list.md

 const int RED_LED {7};
 const int GREEN_LED {8};

-int sensorState: Stores the read value from the PIR_SENSOR. int buttonState: Stores the read value from BUTTON. int powerOnTune: tune for when the system is turned on. int powerOffTune: tune for when the system is turned off. int alarmTune: tune for when the alarm is triggered.
+bool sensorState: Stores boolean value from the PIR_SENSOR. bool buttonState: Stores boolean value from BUTTON. int powerOnTune: tune for when the system is turned on. int powerOffTune: tune for when the system is turned off. int alarmTune: tune for when the alarm is triggered.